-- Risk Management Process: Your organisational process ensures that security risks to networks and information systems relevant to essential services are identified, analysed, prioritised, and managed.
+- Risk Management Process: Your organizational process ensures that security risks to networks and information systems relevant to essential services are identified, analyzed, prioritized, and managed.

 - Data Security: You maintain a current understanding of the data links used to transmit data that is important to your essential service